-Grade Placement: 10 ENG II GPA Level: 2 Credit: 1 TEA code: 03220200 Prerequisite: English I
+Grade Placement: 10 ENG II

+Prerequisite: English I

 English II places an emphasis on the writing process and on literary interpretation.
 Students practice writing in a variety of formats, including but not limited to expository, persuasive, classificatory, and reflective.
 Emphasis is placed on the reading, vocabulary, and writing required for success.
 Students read a variety of literary genres: short stories, nonfiction, essays, poetry, novels, and drama.